JaapvanEkris/openrowingmonitor/docs/installation.md

 ## Updating OpenRowingMonitor to a new version

-Open Rowing Monitor does not provide proper releases (yet), but you can update to the latest development version with this command:
+OpenRowingMonitor does not provide proper releases (yet), but you can update to the latest development version with this command:

 ```zsh
 updateopenrowingmonitor.sh